The latest news to help you get the most from your bank account.

 New digital bank iFast will let you earn 2% on spending with it’s card.
 However there are some major caveats.

-One, you can only spend on your card via Google Pay.
-There’s no physical card you can use, and at the moment you can’t add the virtual card to Apple Pay.
+One, you can only spend on your card or via Google Pay.
+At the moment you can’t add the virtual card to Apple Pay.

-Next, this rate is only around until the end of June, so that’s just two months of the high rate.
+Next, this rate is only around until the end of June, so that’s less than two months of the high rate.
 However, there’s always the chance it’ll be extended as we saw with other offers last year from the likes of HyperJar and Trading 212.

 Check accounts for Nationwide’s £50 ‘Thank You’